sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   Herbert).
 The internet is slow.
 They are older buildings.

   * 2010F - Stephen has stayed at the Park.
 Liked it, would recommend

+* [Pacific Tradewinds](http://www.san-francisco-hostel.com/) is highly recommended by one intern who is adventurous and enjoyed living in hostel-like acommodations,

+  * 2012W - Recommended by an intern.
+It's feels very home-y and undoubtedly a great place to meet technical folks and entrepreneurs.

 ### Food
 * Hipsters just drink tea.